timbroder/timbroder.com/source/_posts/2008-07-02-gpowered-rated-82-on-bloggedcom.markdown

 - gpowered.net
 ---

-I recently recieved an email about someone submitting gPowered to [blogged.com](http://www.blogged.com/blogs/gpowered-by-the-power-of- google.html).
+I recently received an email about someone submitting gPowered to [blogged.com](http://www.blogged.com/blogs/gpowered-by-the-power-of- google.html).
 To whoever submitted it, thank you so much!!